POLICY NUMBER: POL-F17-001, REV. 01

 All executed agreements must have been included in the budget process.
 Items outside of the current approved budget will require Council approval.

-The approval of Purchase Orders shall be completed by the Director of Finance or Designate.
+The approval of Purchase Orders shall be completed by the Treasurer or Designate.

 Purchasing and Execution Authority